hanothemano/kaluza-cucumber-bdd-tests/Additional-Comments.md

 I will be doing some more updates to the readme / later this evening to tidy things up a bit

 So please clone the latest repo tomorrow morning if there are changes

+4th Thing To Consider

+The tests should be going to a HTML reporter so that they can easily be downloaded + viewed

+cucumber-html-reporter

+I ran out of time to set this up